BanementI/random-repos/README.md

 - [Fuzzify.me](https://github.com/d4t4x/facebook-cleaner) - Helps you understand how Facebook targets you with adverts.
 - [uMatrix](https://github.com/gorhill/uMatrix) - Point and click matrix to filter what requests are sent on a web page, to block scripts, images, etc. (Archived)
 - [uBlock](https://github.com/gorhill/uBlock) - Very good adblock.
 The only adblock you need.
+- [SingleFileZ](https://github.com/gildas-lormeau/SingleFileZ) - Save a faithful copy of a page in a self-estracting HTML/ZIP polyglot file.

 ### Burners
 - [Burn Notice](https://github.com/burn-notice/burn-notice)